 - Go in saunas, hot tubs, jacuzzis, or tanning beds

 - Fly on an airplane after 36-week mark

 - Drive more than a few hours from the hospital during the final month

 Drinking alcohol and smoking is not healthy for you and is especially unhealthy for a growing baby.
 Since your baby cannot choose what is consumed or what environment it’s in, you have to advocate for your baby’s health.

 If you have further questions, find your answers under West Des Moines OB/GYN Frequently Asked Questions, or contact your OB for advisement on prenatal care.

 Our OB/GYNs can be helpful with preconceptual counseling as well as following you throughout your pregnancy, delivery and postpartum.
 Count on our team of board-certified doctors to help you prepare for a healthy delivery.

 At either of our Metro Des Moines OB/GYN locations, our OB services include a prenatal care plan that is specified to you.
-As a women’s health center, we staff doctors who specialize in women’s healthcare, so you can depend on your OB/GYN taking care of you, your baby and giving you peace of mind during your pregnancy and after you have given birth.
+As a women’s health center, we staff doctors who specialize in women’s healthcare, so you can depend on your OB/GYN to take care of you, and your baby and give you peace of mind during your pregnancy and after you have given birth.